OpenCageData/leaflet-opencage-geocoding/README.md

 or

-- Install with Bower: `$ bower install Leaflet.OpenCage.Search`
+- Install with Bower: `$ bower install Leaflet.OpenCage.Geocoding`

 ## Configuration

 The control uses two image files that it expects to find in a directory with a path relative to the control's CSS files as `../images`.
-If you've installed the control using Bower you'll find these in `bower_components/Leaflet.OpenCage.Search/dist/images/`.
+If you've installed the control using Bower you'll find these in `bower_components/Leaflet.OpenCage.Geocoding/dist/images/`.
 If you've cloned the control's GitHub repository or downloaded and unpacked an archive from GitHub, you'll find these in `dist/images`.